-a.
 Seated Blood Pressure

 Three measurements of seated blood pressure are recorded with an OMRON HEM-907XL IntelliSense® digital blood pressure monitor, after a five-minute rest period.
 The averaged value of the three measurements is reported to the study participant during the exit interview.
 The blood pressure measurements and the actions to be taken are reviewed according the 2017 Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults, A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines (Whelton PK et al, Hypertension, 2017).
 This information is summarized in Table 20.1, below.
 These guidelines are used by ARIC personnel in communications with the study participant and in making follow-up recommendations unless/until new clinical guidelines are released.
-Table 20.2 provides an overview of study results reported to the ARIC study participants, the corresponding threshold values and the explanatory scripts.
+The seated blood pressure results reported to the ARIC study participants, the corresponding threshold values, and the explanatory scripts are included in the MOP2 Results Letter Templates on the ARIC website with this manual.

 Table 20.1.
-Classification of Blood Pressure in ARIC, according to the 2017 Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults\
+Classification of Blood Pressure in ARIC, according to the 2017 Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults